tor-slettnes/common-core/docs/building/linux/building.md

 #### About components

-Whther the above creates a single `.deb` package containing all installable components, or a separate `.deb` file for each.
+The above will either create a single `.deb` package containing all installable components, or a separate `.deb` file for each.
 This behavior is controlled by the option `CPACK_DEB_COMPONENT_INSTALL` found in any of these places (in order of priority):

 1. `CPackConfig.cmake` within the top-level folder of your project root (if you are using `common-core` as a submodule within another repository)
 2. [CPackConfig.cmake](../../../CPackConfig.cmake) within [common-core](../../..)